flipcamp/engagingstudents4/essays/pellegrin.md

 9\) [Chick Corea – “Steps” (*Now He Sings, Now He Sobs*)](http://open.spotify.com/track/725Y4Kg5DbwQjVt6UpznuF)

 - solo piano introduction (free) (head starts at 0:47)
-- conduct in a very fast 4 (hypermetric 2)
+- conduct in a very fast four (hypermetric 2)
   - for an added challenge, conduct in a medium-slow 4 (hypermetric 4) (this will conflict with the melodic structure of the head, but works during the solo section)
 - twelve-measure form
   - head: minor blues chord changes (4+4+4), but melodic structure is 6+6